 As shown under Finding A, the proposal meets some of the General Plan Goals and Policies regarding promoting infill developments.
-The proposed project would comply with the General Plan designation of Business Park (BP) if the General Plan Amendment is approved.
+The proposed project would comply with the General Plan designation of Business Park (BP) if the General Plan Amendment is approved, but the Planning Commission is recommending denial.